The Oscars Opened With An Ode To The Snubbed Movies

 It wasn’t just the music: In the background of Monáe’s performance were dancers dressed like characters across 2020’s most popular movies.
 While there were multiple performers cosplaying as Joaquin Phoenix’s Arthur Fleck from the heavily nominated Joker, the opening number also included people dressed like Eddie Murphy’s character in Dolemite Is My Name (no nods this year, despite Murphy earning a Golden Globe nomination for his performance); the red jumpsuit-wearing doppelgangers in Us, which was completely iced out of the award show this year despite a stellar performance by Nyong’o; and Florence Pugh’s character Dani in Midsommar.
 Though Pugh is nominated for her work in Little Women, Ari Aster’s movie didn’t get any love during awards season.

-When it comes to honoring diversity, Monáe's performance didn't hold back: The Oscars still has a long way to go.
+When it comes to honouring diversity, Monáe's performance didn't hold back: The Oscars still has a long way to go.

 Advertisement